top of page

 Why Anxiety Can Be So Hard to Turn Off

 Anxiety is not simply a matter of “thinking more positively” or trying harder to calm down.
-Often, it develops through a combination of life experiences, stress, learned coping patterns, and a nervous system that has gotten used to staying alert.
+It often develops through a combination of stress, life experiences, learned coping patterns, and a nervous system that has gotten used to staying alert.

 Sometimes anxiety is tied to pressure, perfectionism, family expectations, past experiences, or long periods of emotional strain.
 Sometimes it becomes a way of trying to stay safe, prepared, or in control.
 Even when it is no longer helping, the pattern can continue.

-That is one reason anxiety can feel so frustrating.
+That is part of what makes anxiety so frustrating.
 You may understand logically that you are overthinking or worrying too much, but that understanding alone does not always change the reaction.

 How Therapy Helps With Anxiety